William Binney (intelligence official)

-William Edward Binney is a former intelligence official with the United States National Security Agency (NSA) and whistleblower.
+William "Bill" Edward Binney (born September 1943) is a former intelligence official with the United States National Security Agency (NSA) and whistleblower.
 He retired on October 31, 2001, after more than 30 years with the agency.

 He was a critic of his former employers during the George W. Bush administration, and later criticized the NSA's data-collection policies during the Barack Obama administration.
-He dissented from the view that Russia interfered with the 2016 US election.
-More specifically, he was critical of the view that Russia hacked the DNC server.

-Biography
+He later disputed Russia interfered with the 2016 US election.
+He espoused an alternative theory that the CIA hacked the DNC server, not the Russian government.
+After re-examining the data with investigative journalist and forensic expert Duncan Campbell, Binney changed his position and said "there is no evidence to prove where the download/copy was done".

+He is a leading member of Veteran Intelligence Professionals for Sanity.

+Early life and education

-Binney grew up in rural Pennsylvania and graduated with a Bachelor of Science degree in mathematics from the Pennsylvania State University in 1970.
+Binney grew up in Reynoldsville, Pennsylvania and graduated with a Bachelor of Science degree in mathematics from the Pennsylvania State University in 1970.
 He said that he volunteered for the Army during the Vietnam era in order to select work that would interest him rather than be drafted and have no input.
 He was found to have strong aptitudes for mathematics, analysis, and code breaking, and served from 1965 to 1969 in the Army Security Agency before going to the NSA in 1970.

+Career

 Binney was a Russia specialist and worked in the operations side of intelligence, starting as an analyst and ending as a Technical Director prior to becoming a geopolitical world Technical Director.
 In the 1990s, he co-founded a unit on automating signals intelligence with NSA research chief John Taggart.
 Binney's NSA career culminated as Technical Leader for intelligence in 2001.
 He has expertise in intelligence analysis, traffic analysis, systems analysis, knowledge management, and mathematics (including set theory, number theory, and probability).

 After retiring from the NSA, he founded, together with fellow NSA whistleblower J. Kirk Wiebe, Entity Mapping, LLC, a private intelligence agency to market their analysis program to government agencies.